mctripp10/bouncy-bouncy/README.md

 <img src="bouncy-bouncy-gif.gif" width="500">

 ## Features
-- User draws their own boundary and shape
+- Drawing tool for user to draw their own boundary and shape
+- Keyboard arrow key input to modify speed and rotation of the object as it moves
 - Object translates and rotates about its center according to angle of collision
-- Keyboard arrow keys can be used to modify speed and rotation of the object as it moves
 - "Go Crazy" button for colorful fun :) (epilepsy warning***)

 ## Installation